Bwc9876/git-from-scratch/index.typ

 Here’s what each header means in this commit object.

-- `tree`: The tree object this commit points to
+- `tree`: The tree object this commit is marking
 - `parent` \(optional): The parent\(s) of this commit \(previous commit)
-- `author`: Who authored the changes this commit does \(can have multiple)
+- `author`: Who authored the changes this commit performs \(can have multiple)
 - `committer`: The person who created the commit object
 - `gpgsig` \(optional): A cryptographic signature to verify the